colak/csf-docs/README.md

 ## Administrators

-These documents concern CSF crew, particular with respect to platform development and maintenance.
+These documents concern CSF crew, particularly with respect to platform development and maintenance.

 ## Authors